EddyLuten/bhreia.com/docs/campaigns/braving-bhreia/plans/plan-26.md

 If they help Theo, they may see that this is only a small piece of squid tentacle -- a giant squid.
 It takes up the entire cart and is stapped down with thick ropes to prevent it from shifting.

+Reward: He will give them a brass token, resembling a **Square Knot**.
+He tells them that they can use this at **The Salt Lick** (a tavern for sailors) for a free round of drinks.
+"Tell 'em Theo sent ye."

 Theo is taking the squid arm to Leecham where there's a professor who might be able to tell more about the arm.
 The professor's name is Kenkar (an anagram for Kraken).

-Strange creatures have been seen in the seas as of late, this arm was cut off by a crew trying to prevent whatever owned the arm from capsizing their ship.
+This arm was cut off by a crew trying to prevent whatever owned the arm from capsizing their ship.

-Theo hasn't had any encounters himself, but there are plenty of stories being told.
+Strange creatures have been seen in the seas as of late, tales of:

+- Strange pale people walking into the ocean as if taking a stroll, wearing nothing but white nightgowns
+- Distant songs echoing across the waves, their lyrics incomprehensible, yet beautiful and enticing, drawing you onto the open sea
+- Fins the size of ships breaching the surface, clipping the sides of ships
+- And worst of all: the corpses of sailors long since drowned washing up on shore.
+Theo found his best friend on the beach, his body perfectly preserved.
+He drowned more than a decade ago.

+He says that there are plenty more stories being told.
+All these things have been happening since the dragon attack last year.
+Things have been getting bananas.